 In addition to the number in U (U1 or U3) or the number in C (Class), there is also the option of your memory card showing a V and / or an A with a numerical value behind it.
 There are also logical explanations for this;) The V gives the minimum speed (Video speed class) when writing videos to:

-The A stands for that Application Performance Class the memory card, i.e. for storing and running apps on smartphones and tablets.
-So far there are two A classes for memory cards:
+The A stands for that Application performance class the memory card, i.e. for saving and executing Apps on smartphones and tablets.
+So far there are two A-classes for memory cards:

 In addition to the regular memory card, as I have broken it down here, there are also SD memory cards with WiFi functionality.
 Such a WLAN SD card usually also has the name of the manufacturer and an inscription "Wifi"Or" Wifi "or" Wi-Fi "with.
 Various manufacturers / brands (Wi-Fi SD card from Transcend, FlashAir from Toshiba, Eye-Fi Card, etc.) offer such cards.
 If you are looking for more information and examples for a WLAN SD card, then I recommend this post here in the blog: Wifi SD card: WLAN memory card for cameras, camcorders, dongles and more

 After graduating from high school, Johannes completed an apprenticeship as a business assistant specializing in foreign languages.
 But then he decided to research and write, which resulted in his independence.
 For several years he has been working for Sir Apfelot, among others.
 His articles include product introductions, news, manuals, video games, consoles, and more.
 He follows Apple keynotes live via stream.